WTO status and membership in other trade associations

 For a part of agri-food products, a combined customs duties, i.e. at the same time, ad valorem and specific customs duties are charged.
 Ad valorem customs duties are prescribed in the range from 0% to 30%.
 The specific duty varies from 0.04 € per 1 kg to 1 € per 1 kg.

-The rates of customs duties prescribed by international agreements apply only to goods with preferential origin from the countries covered by the agreement.
+The rates of customs duties prescribed by international agreements apply only to goods with preferential origin from the economies covered by the agreement.

 The Customs Tariff of Montenegro recognizes only the customs quantitative quotas for certain agri-food products, as defined by the Stabilization and Association Agreement between the EU and Montenegro and the Free Trade Agreement between Montenegro and the Republic of Turkey.